Financial Aid & Tuition Assistance

 The Federal Work Study program is an award made by the school (Campus-Based Aid) from limited funds provided by the federal government.
 The award is given to eligible students that are employed under the Federal Work Study program by the school in which the student is enrolled (on campus).
 Federal Work Study recipients may also be employed off campus by federal, state, or local public agencies, or certain private nonprofit or for-profit organizations.
 Not all Dorsey College campus locations may offer the Federal Work Study program, see your campus financial aid office for more information.

 Additional Funding Options

 Workforce Investment Act (WIA) – If you are “unemployed” or “underemployed,” you may be eligible to receive a training fund voucher (ITA) to reduce your educational costs.
-For information, contact a Dorsey School for directions to your local Workforce Development Board office.
+For information, contact a Dorsey College location for directions to your local Workforce Development Board office.

 Student loans are a type of financial aid.
 Student loans are borrowed funds that must be repaid, with interest, just like car loans and mortgages.
 Even with the availability of other types of aid, many students must rely on loans to help cover educational expenses, as most students do not receive enough grant and scholarship funding to cover all their expenses.